codacy/pulse-user-docs/docs/one-click-integrations/github-integration.md

 ### Use pull request reverts (based on default branch)

+-   Pulse bases incident detection on [pull request reverts](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/incorporating-changes-from-a-pull-request/reverting-a-pull-request).
--   Pulse considers an incident a reverted pull request that **targets the default branch** of the repository when the revert operation was executed through the GitHub UI originating a branch which name starts with `revert-`.
+-   Pulse considers an incident any pull request that **targets the default branch** of the repository merged from a branch which name starts with `revert-pr-`, getting the number of the reverted pull request from the branch name, `revert-pr-<pull request number>`.
+If you change the name of the branch created by GitHub when you revert a pull request, Pulse may not be able to obtain the incident data correctly.
 -   The incident creation date is the timestamp when the reverted pull request was initially merged.
+If Pulse can't get the reverted pull request number from the branch name, the incident creation date is the timestamp of the first commit to the incident pull request.
 -   Pulse associates incidents to the system matching the repository name.

 ### Don't detect incidents via GitHub